SiAshbery/rubagotchi/user_stories.md

 ```
 ```
-So that I know my new friend has a life outside my own I want their actions and needs to appear to persist even when the programme isn't running
+So that I know my new friend has a life outside my own I want their actions and needs to appear to persist even when the program isn't running
 ```
 ## Warning...here thar be EPICS!
 ### MVP 9: